clef/handbook/Benefits and Perks/Other Protected Absences.md

 ## Pregnancy Disability Leave

-California law entitles a female employee to take Pregnancy Disability Leave (PDL) if she is disabled because of pregnancy, childbirth, or a related medical condition, including prenatal care and severe morning sickness.
+California law entitles a childbearing employee to take Pregnancy Disability Leave (PDL) if she is disabled because of pregnancy, childbirth, or a related medical condition, including prenatal care and severe morning sickness.
 The length of leave will be up to 4 months or the equivalent number of days the employee would normally work within the 4-month period.
 Intermittent leave or a reduced work schedule may be taken.
 Employees should give notice to the founder to whom they report.

 ## Bereavement Leave